Susie from Skylarks

 What will sessions at the Crossway Centre look like?

-Sessions will be shortened.
-We are open from 3pm to 5pm on Tuesdays and from 10am to 12 midday on Fridays
+Sessions will run from 3pm to 5pm on Tuesdays and from 10am to 12 midday on Fridays

 All staff and volunteers will wear face masks and/or visors.
 The staff will also wear purple Skyarks T-shirts, so that you can recognise us!